Is the Baptism of the Holy Spirit subsequent to salvation or inclusive in it?…

 GREAT DOCTRINES OF THE BIBLE, Dr. Martin Lloyd-Jones

-I’ve been reading the life story of the great Baptist preacher, and the world’s greatest ever Christian essayist, F.W.
+I’ve been reading the life story of the great Baptist preacher, and one of the world’s most acclaimed Christian essayists, F.W.
 Boreham.
 He talks about sitting under the ministry of C.H.
 Spurgeon, F.B.
 Meyer, and other great men of God.
 He describes his dramatic conversion in 1888 when aged 17.
 But he then goes on to describe his encounter with the Holy Spirit through the laying on of hands in 1890.
 From that point he experienced a newness in his walk with Christ, a passion for the lost, and a fresh love for God’s Word.
 He alludes to what we would call today “gifts of the Spirit” operating throughout his life over his many years of ministry, including discernment and prophecy.
 He even makes mention of the fact that he was prophesied over as a little baby that he would grow to be a very successful writer.
 His story is one that is repeated multiplied times over throughout history.
 People who have been soundly converted have then experienced a later encounter with the Holy Spirit which they refer to as either a baptism or a filling with the Spirit.

-For those who see no distinction between regeneration and the baptism in the Spirit salvation was not fiished at the Cross but at Pentecost.
+For those who see no distinction between regeneration and the baptism in the Spirit salvation was not finished at the Cross but at Pentecost.
 Not until the first believers were baptised in the Spirit on the Day of Pentecost as described in Acts 2 did they simultaneously experience regeneration.
 The various gifts of the Spirit, including tongues and prophecy, were distributed to believers as the Spirit willed.
 And this same pattern has continued to the present day.
 All regenerated believers have whatever spiritual gifts the Holy Spirit has bestowed.
 It may take time for a believer to discover this gift, but by virtue of their salvation they have already received the fulness of the Spirit and His gifts in their life.
 This we might call the doctrine of inclusiveness.

 But Pentecostals regard salvation as having been finished by virtue of the Cross of Christ.
 The blessings of salvation, including our physical resurrection and the baptism in the Holy Spirit, come as a result of Christ’s atoning and redeeming work on the Cross (including His resurrection).
 Thus, to a Pentecostal, a person can be regenerated but not yet physically resurrected.
 Similarly, a regenerated person may not yet have received the baptism with the Holy Spirit.